 Step 1.
+Load DVD disc to the DVD decoding software.
 Insert your DVD disc into the DVD drive, open WinX DVD Ripper Platinum, and click "DVD Disc" button to import your DVD.
-If you want to rip DVD to digital from ISO image or DVD Folder, you can also click "ISO Image" or "Folder" button to load it.
 The program will automatically choose the right title for you, no matter what encryption is used for the DVD.

 Step 2.
+Select an output format.
 Choose output format from the popup window according to your needs.
 For example, MP4 for playback on mobiles, MKV for full titles, audios, videos and subtitles backup, ISO image DVD clone for later burning etc. Optionally, you can also click "Edit" button to trim, crop, adjust audio volume, add subtitles and more.

 Disclaimer: Digiarty Software does not advocate ripping copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.